vylorane/open-data-exercise/README.md

 map.addMarker(marker); // add marker to the map, assuming the map variable has been declared earlier.
 ```

-## Note about Windows file paths

-Several places in the given code refer to file paths using standard UNIX/Linux/MacOS file path syntax, where forward slashes (`/`) represent directory separators.
-For example, the code in the `setup` method contains the file path, `"data/PedCountLocationsMay2015.csv"`.
-One of Java's shortcomings is that it has no easy-to-use library for standardizing file paths to be cross-platform compatible.

-Windows users will have to replace any forward slashes with escaped back slashes (`\\`), e.g. `"data\\PedCountLocationsMay2015.csv"`.

 ## Interactivity

 While viewing the map, the user must be able to select which of the visualizations to view by typing the letters `1` through `6` on the keyboard.